 - move your muscles

-In addition, phosphorus helps to:
+In addition, phosphorus

-- build strong bones and teeth
+- build strong teeth

 - filter out waste in your kidneys

-- produce DNA and RNA—the body’s genetic building blocks
+- produce DNA and RNA — the body’s genetic building blocks

 - balance and use vitamins such as vitamins B and D, as well as other minerals like iodine, magnesium, and zinc